 If hyperthyroidism is temporarily caused by dosing errors, it can easily be fixed by reducing the dose.

-You’ll know when the patient is optimal on their therapy when their sufficient T3 relieves as many signs and symptoms of hyperthyroidism and hypothyroidism as possible.
+You’ll know when the patient is optimal on their therapy when their sufficient T3 and T4 relieves as many signs and symptoms of hyperthyroidism and hypothyroidism as possible.
 This is the way to achieve true and healthy metabolic balance for a lifetime of therapy.

 Many of the references for this post are in the links embedded in the post itself.